talk-to-the-duck/talk-to-the-duck.github.io/content/posts/what-is-an-api/index.md

 In the next article, I will dive into many more details about OpenAPI.

-If you have any comments on the content, the form you can leave a comment... it is by exchanging that we progress.
+If you have any comments on the content, you can leave a comment using the form... it is by exchanging that we progress.

 Author: Daniele Cremonini
 Reviewer: Emmanuel Quinton